UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 - Two other screenshots of `lat-test.sh` output on any two internet URLs (images, websites, etc.).
 - Screenshot of `lat-test.sh` output on canyon.jpg in CloudFront
 - Screenshot showing the invalidation command you used and its console output
 - 3-5 sentences explaining the trade-off associated with time duration of objects in the cache.

-Do this for when the image is hosted in S3 alone AND once it has been deployed in CloudFront.
-Similarly, capture the command and output for your invalidation.
-Finally, write your `summary.txt` file.
+Write this in a text file called `summary.txt`.

 Submit this assignment to `codelab3` on the submit server.
 Upload a zipped directory containing the following files: